dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/_index.md

 In the current AAOI solution, passwords such as those for API Manager, kibana, logstash and elasticsearch are stored in clear text in environment variables.
 This makes them easily accessible to anyone who has access to the kubernetes cluster.

 Kubernetes secrets provide a further layer of security.
-They are stored as key-value pairs and can be created outside of the application code and referred to from within the code.
-The secrets are base-64 encoded and so are still accessible to anyone who has the credentials to query elements in the cluster.
+They are stored as key-value pairs and can be created outside of the application code and referenced from within the code.
+Secrets are base-64 encoded and so are still accessible to anyone who has the credentials to query elements in the cluster.

 In a production environment we recommend that you store your passwords using kubernetes secrets that are backed by a secrets manager such as Hashicorp Vault, AWS Secret Manager or Azure Vault.
 Access to secrets should also be restricted using RBAC (role-based access control) rules